Opening a Bank Account in Switzerland: An Overview

 Swiss banks often require a minimum management deposit for opening a bank account for foreign companies.
 The amount of this deposit shall vary between banks and the risk of the business activity.
 The entrepreneur must ensure to check the deposit requirements with the chosen bank before depositing funds.

-Send the Required Documents
+Send the Required necessary papers

 Wait for Approval

-Post the submission of all the required documents and deposit of the necessary funds, the entrepreneur must wait for the bank’s approval for opening the account.
+Post the submission of all the required necessary papers and deposit of the necessary funds, the entrepreneur must wait for the bank’s approval for opening the account.
 The waiting time may vary depending on the bank, but it may take several days or even weeks.
 Be prepared to be asked questions about the company’s activity, the names of the customers, the names of your suppliers, the number of incoming and outgoing transactions, and the funds' source of funds.

 Access the bank account